muhammadwork2020/Manage-Azure-Virtual-Machines/README.md

-# 🧪 AZ-104 Lab 08: Manage Virtual Machines
+# 🧪 Manage Virtual Machines

 ## 📘 Overview
 This repository documents the full walkthrough of **Lab 08: Manage Virtual Machines** from the AZ-104 certification track.
 It includes step-by-step instructions, screenshots, and commentary for deploying, scaling, and automating Azure Virtual Machines and Virtual Machine Scale Sets (VMSS).